cfarkas/annotate_my_genomes/README.md

 #
 #     $ conda deactivate
 ```
-By activating the enviroment, all binaries in the annotate_my_genomes repository can be executed, without further installations.
-To install optional programs for downstream analysis, please see here: https://github.com/cfarkas/annotate_my_genomes/wiki#optional-dependences-to-run-all-the-downstream-analysis
+- By activating annotate_my_genomes enviroment, all binaries in the annotate_my_genomes repository can be executed.
+- To install optional programs for downstream analysis, please see here: https://github.com/cfarkas/annotate_my_genomes/wiki#optional-dependences-to-run-all-the-downstream-analysis

 ### Option 2: Without using conda, program by program: